osrf/gazebo_tutorials/extrude_svg/tutorial.md

 # Overview

-This tutorial describes the process of extruding SVG files, which are 2D images, to create 3D meshes for your robots in Gazebo.
+This tutorial describes the process of extruding SVG files, which are 2D images, to create 3D meshes for your models in Gazebo.
 It is sometimes easier to design part of a model in a program like [Inkscape](https://inkscape.org/) or [Illustrator](www.adobe.com/Illustrator).

 Before starting, make sure you're familiar with the [Model Editor](http://gazebosim.org/tutorials?tut=model_editor).

-This tutorial will show you how to make a custom wheel as an .svg in Inkscape, import it into Gazebo, so that it can be attached to a robot.
+This tutorial will show you how to make a custom wheel as an .svg in Inkscape, and import it into Gazebo so that it can be attached to a robot.

 ### Using the Inkscape SVG editor

 [[file:files/inkscape_logo.jpg]]

 There are many SVG editors.
-For this tutorial, we will use the Open Source Inkscape program (see
+For this tutorial, we will use the open source Inkscape program (see
 [installation instructions](https://inkscape.org/en/download) ).